Back to Education Center

 • High-production clearing work

-Why choose the Mega Mower X?
+Why Choose the Mega Mower X?

 Choose the Mega Mower X if the job is less about routine mowing and more about reclaiming ground.
-This is the mower for customers cutting through dense overgrowth, clearing trails, removing saplings, maintaining fence lines, and tackling demanding brush-clearing jobs where cutting power and heavy-duty construction matter most.

 Brush Mower vs. Brush Cutter: What Is the Difference?

 Customers often compare brush mowers and brush cutters when deciding which attachment to buy.
 In general, a brush mower is a strong choice for grass, weeds, brush, trails, ditches, and regular property maintenance.
-A brush cutter is typically the better fit when the job involves heavier brush, saplings, dense overgrowth, and more aggressive clearing.

 Which Mower Should You Choose?